kabu1204/leveldb/doc/vlog.md

 1. AsyncIterator to speedup range scan for BlobDB.
 2. `class DBWrapper` is handy for developing, apply changes to `DBImpl` after I finish everything.
+3. mmap limiter for AppendableMmapFile
+4. use tmp_batch_ when BuildWriterGroup to avoid modifying user's writebatch

 ## Overview